Chinmaykatpatal/MNIST_ConvolutionalNN/README.md

 # MNIST_ConvolutionalNN

-Doing CNN on the MNNIST data with different learning rates using for loops.
+Doing CNN on the MNIST data with different learning rates using for loops.